go4tech-au/cloud-internal-devops/README.md

 If you would like to know more about how to use git [here you are a book's link](https://git-scm.com/book/en/v2) to understand everything about **git**.
 Enjoy it ;)!

-7.- **Install Powershell or CMD (Microsoft Windows Command Prompt) if you are using a Microsoft Windows or Terminal command line if you are using a Unix-like platform (MacOs or Linux)**
+7.- **Install Powershell or CMD (Microsoft Windows Command Prompt) if you are using a Microsoft Windows or Terminal command line if you are using a Unix-like platform (macOS or Linux)**
 In most cases, you do not need to install anything since by default these applications are already installed .

 8.- **Install a simple text editor**
-By default Windows, MacOs, and Linux systems have a default and basic text editor already installed, but most of them are not user friendly so as an alternative option (and because is one of the popular ones), you can install Sublime Text editor from  [here](https://www.sublimetext.com/3)
+By default Windows, macOS, and Linux systems have a default and basic text editor already installed, but most of them are not user friendly so as an alternative option (and because is one of the popular ones), you can install Sublime Text editor from  [here](https://www.sublimetext.com/3)

 Other options are: [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/download) or Brackets (you only need to have *one* of those or any other one).